-We reviewed the current production of 'Kinky Boots' earlier in its run.
+We reviewed the current production of 'Dirty Dancing' earlier in its run.
 This review is an updated version of a previously published one.

 The UK tour of Dirty Dancing is a stage version of the 1987 film classic written by Eleanor Bergstein - and truly a force to be reckoned with.

 The big screen favourite starred Patrick Swayze and Jennifer Grey, in the film which was famously spawned as a low budget movie, but has gone on to earn over $214 million at the box office.

 Furthermore, it was the first film to sell more than a million copies on home video and the soundtrack has generated two multi-platinum albums and numerous singles, including '(I've Had) The Time of My Life', which won both the Golden Globe and Academy Award for Best Original Song, and a Grammy for best duet.
 Phew!

 In 1963, Frances "Baby" Houseman (Kira Malou, Dirty Dancing - UK Tour), a sweet daddy's girl, goes with her family to Kellerman's Resort in upstate New York.
 Baby has grown up in privileged surroundings and all expect her to go on to college and save the world before marrying a doctor - just like her father.
 Unexpectedly, she becomes infatuated with the camp's dance instructor, Johnny Castle (Michael O'Reilly, The Pajama Game), a man whose background is vastly different from her own.